codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 A next step could be creating a burger menu with a toggler for the navbar<br>
 [See here](https://medium.freecodecamp.org/how-to-build-a-responsive-navbar-with-a-toggle-menu-using-flexbox-3438e1d08783)

-- [ ] the Bull project: finish the CodePen draft
-- [ ] the Tribute page project (structure and assets, frame it tight :wink: + try React)
-- [ ] perform the W3C verification on the Survey form project

-## 20190403 - Day 72 (Wednesday)
+## 20190403 - Wednesday - Day 72

 __Today's Progress:__
-1. [x] Full re-reading an correcting all the CSS and stuff in the Tech doc page project
+1. [x] Full re-reading an correcting all the CSS and stuff in the fCC Tech doc page project

-## 20190401 - Day 71 (Monday)
+## 20190401 - Monday - Day 71

 __Today's progress:__
 - [x] Some responsive and Media Queries to take care of as well